All Saints Church (Fort Worth, Texas)

-All Saints Church is an Anglican church in Fort Worth, Texas.
+All Saints Church is an Anglican church in Fort Worth, Texas, United States.
 The congregation is a member of the Anglican Church in North America's Diocese of Fort Worth.
 The church was founded in 1946 as a mission of the Episcopal Diocese of Dallas, and its Gothic Revival campus on Crestline Road was built between 1949 and 1954.
-For a short time in the 1980s and 1990s, the congregation was designated as the cathedral of the Episcopal Diocese of Fort Worth, but it gave up its cathedral status amid disagreement about the direction of the diocese at the time.
-When the Diocese of Fort Worth separated from the Episcopal Church during the Anglican realignment in the late 2000s, the congregation was the largest to remain in the Episcopal Church in North Texas the congregation's building became the subject of litigation.
-In 2021, appeals ended with a determination that the ACNA-affiliated diocese was the rightful owner of the building, and the Episcopal congregation vacated the space—with the building temporarily left stripped of its furnishings and liturgical elements—paving the way for an ACNA congregation to begin services.
+For a short time in the 1980s and 1990s, this church was the cathedral of the Episcopal Diocese of Fort Worth, but it gave up its cathedral status amid disagreement about the direction of the diocese at the time.
+When the Diocese of Fort Worth separated from the Episcopal Church during the Anglican realignment in the late 2000s (2007–2008), the congregation was the largest to remain in the Episcopal Church in North Texas.
+The building became the subject of litigation.
+In 2021, appeals ended with a determination that the separated diocese was the rightful owner of the building, and the existing congregation vacated the space—with the building temporarily left stripped of its furnishings and liturgical elements—paving the way for a replacement congregation to begin services.

 History

 Light filters through lancet windows in the nave of All Saints Church.

 All Saints began as a mission congregation of the Diocese of Dallas, holding services at Fort Worth's Ridglea Presbyterian Church beginning in June 1946, later moving to the Westover Hills Town Hall.
 The church became an official parish of the diocese in 1948 and purchased land on the west side for a permanent building.
 A parish hall was completed in 1949, and a rectory and undercroft for the main church were completed in 1951.
 The church's 300-seat sanctuary was dedicated on All Saints' Day, 1954.

 In 1986, following the 1983 formation of the Diocese of Fort Worth out of the Diocese of Dallas, All Saints was designated as the cathedral of the new diocese.
-As a result of conflict over the theological direction of the diocese—Bishop Clarence C. Pope was a leader of the Episcopal Synod of America, which opposed the ordination of women to the priesthood, while the dean and vestry of All Saints did not agree with Pope's emphasis on the issue—the church asked Pope to designate a different cathedral.
+As a result of conflict over the theological direction of the diocese—Bishop Clarence C. Pope was a leader of the Episcopal Synod of America (now Forward in Faith–America), which opposed the ordination of women to the priesthood, while the dean and vestry of All Saints did not agree with Pope's emphasis on the issue—the church asked Pope to designate a different cathedral.

-These disagreements grew by the 2000s, and as part of the broader Anglican realignment movement, the Episcopal Diocese of Fort Worth voted in 2008 to disaffiliate from the Episcopal Church and eventually became a founding member of the ACNA.
+These disagreements grew by the 2000s, and as part of the broader Anglican realignment movement, the Episcopal Diocese of Fort Worth voted in 2008 to disaffiliate from the Episcopal Church and eventually became a founding member of the Anglican Church in North America (ACNA).
 A group of congregations, including All Saints, along with the national Episcopal Church, disputed the validity of the decision and filed suit in Texas courts in 2009 to claim ownership of all property of parishes in the Episcopal Diocese of Fort Worth, valued at over $100 million.
 In 2015, a judge ruled that the ACNA-affiliated diocese was the rightful owner of the contested real and personal property.